aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-diagrams/retrieve-visio-connectors-and-font-information/_index.md

 ### **Programming Sample**
 The following piece of code retrieves the information for the connectors in a diagram.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-RetrieveConnectorInfo-RetrieveConnectorInfo.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-RetrieveConnectorInfo-RetrieveConnectorInfo.java" >}}
 ## **Retrieving Font Information**
 Aspose.Diagram has mechanisms for retrieving information about the elements that make up a diagram, from [pages](/diagram/java/retrieve-2c-get-2c-copy-and-insert-a-page/), [stencils](), [connectors](/pages/createpage.action?spaceKey=diagramjava&title=Retrieving+Connector+Information&linkCreation=true&fromPageId=18612234) and also fonts.
 This article shows how to find out which fonts are used in a diagram.